BerriAI/litellm/docs/my-website/docs/proxy/deploy.md

 # Copy the configuration file into the container at /app
 COPY config.yaml .

-# Make sure your entrypoint.sh is executable
+# Make sure your docker/entrypoint.sh is executable
 RUN chmod +x entrypoint.sh

 # Expose the necessary port